Impact

 Self-forming women’s groups

-Women form groups according to their own social criteria, gather the initial capital for livestock fattening businesses and come to the ICSEE (T) for additional capital and training.
-As of August, 2023 there are 20 of these groups, with more in process.
+Women form groups according to their own social criteria and gather the initial capital for livestock fattening businesses.
+They come to the ICSEE (T) for additional capital and training.
+To date, the ICSEE has enabled more than twenty of these groups.